luizaes/machine-learning/Neural Networks/Snake Game/README.md

 ### NN
-A simple feedforward neural network that learns how to play the snake game.
+A simple fully connected 2-layer neural network that learns how to play the snake game.